Frozen yogurt that is healthy enough to eat for breakfast! This frozen yogurt is creamy, chocolate-y, and healthy!

 And finally – the star of the show is the Nesquik chocolate powder.
 Don’t try to substitute cocoa powder for the Nesquik, it’s really not good at all.
 The Nesquik is a must and super delicious I might add.
 It makes this breakfast frozen yogurt incredibly easy so your morning is a cinch!

 Chocolate for breakfast awaits!

-- 2 cups plain yogurt (I used Greek) - don't use lighter versions
+- 2 cups vanilla or plain yogurt (I used Greek) - don't use lighter versions

 - 1/2 cup almond milk, or sub another milk

 - 2 teaspoons truvia, or sub another sweetener